mongodb-js/compass/packages/electron-wix-msi/README.md

 * `version` (string) - The app's version.
 * `name` (string) - The app's name.
 * `manufacturer` (string) - Name of the manufacturer.

+* `appUserModelId` (string, optional) - String to set as `appUserModelId` on the shortcut.
+If none is passed, it'll be set to `com.squirrel.(Name).(exe)`, which should match the id given to your app by Squirrel.
 * `shortName` (optional, string) - A short name for the app, used wherever spaces and special characters are not allowed.
 Will use the name if left undefined.
+* `shortcutFolderName` (string, optional) - Name of the shortcut folder in the Windows Start Menu.
+Will use the manufacturer field if left undefined.
 * `programFilesFolderName` (string, optional) - Name of the folder your app will live in.
 Will use the app's name if left undefined.
-* `shortcutFolderName` (string, optional) - Name of the shortcut folder in the Windows Start Menu.
-Will use the manufacturer field if left undefined.
 * `upgradeCode` (string, optional) - A unique UUID used by your app to identify itself.
 This module will generate one for you, but it is important to reuse it to enable conflict-free upgrades.